mbnuqw/sidebery/README.md

 ## Install

+> Warning: only for testing, backward compatibility of data not guaranteed

 Only for Developer Edition or Nightly Firefox.
 Download prebuilt file (unsigned zip archive) from releases page or build it yourself.
+In `about:config` set "xpinstall.signatures.required" to "false".
 In `about:addons` click on the "gears" icon, then "Install Add-on From File...".

 ## Build

+> Prerequisites: latest LTS Node.js version

 Install dependencies: `npm install`
 Build all parts of addon: `npm run build`
 Create addon archive in ./dist: `npm run build.ext`

 ## Development

+> Prerequisites: latest LTS Node.js version

 Install dependencies: `npm install`
 Build and watch for changes: `npm run dev`